stemca/momentum/README.md

 # Momentum
 Momentum is a fitness tracking app that helps users stay motivated and on track with their fitness goals.
-What sets us apart from other fitness apps is the accessibility to premium features such as personalized workout plans, advanced analytics, and social sharing.

 ## Getting Started

 ### Prerequisites